chrisisler/wavematch/README.md

-# Rematch
+# Rematch - Pattern Matching

 Powerful JavaScript pattern matching.

 Compare input data against patterns and descriptions to check for compatible matches.
 If a match is compatible, the corresponding logic is executed.
+Return a fixed value or apply a function to the input.

 ```JavaScript
 const factorial = rematch({